Powerlearnproject/se-day1-assignment-bill-arnold/README.md

-Identify and describe at least three key milestones in the evolution of software engineering. ne milestone is the development of programming languages, the second milestone is the development of the agile methodology in the 2000s and the third is the development of software engineering as a discipline in the 1970s
+Identify and describe at least three key milestones in the evolution of software engineering. one milestone is the development of programming languages, the second milestone is the development of the agile methodology in the 2000s and the third is the development of software engineering as a discipline in the 1970s

 List and briefly explain the phases of the Software Development Life Cycle.